13 Tips in Choosing Unique Vacation Destinations

-Why not, for example, go for some of the sacred vacation destinations?
+Why not, for example, go to some of the sacred vacation destinations?

 Visit the Fatima Shrine in Portugal.
 Visit Lourdes in France.
 Or go on a pilgrimage to Santiago de Compostela.
 Yes, why not?
-You don't have to be a spiritual buff, just curious.
+You don't have to be a spiritual buff; you are just curious.

 Take a different trip and maybe this time, nourish your soul.
 Stay at a temple.
 Temple stays are quite an experience, and you don't have to be a spiritual person to have this experience.
 The monks may be able to share some wisdom with you.

 3. Choose your destination based on your travel goals